 Do you know how to stay safe during a hurricane?

 Hurricane season lasts from June 1 to November 30, but your hurricane prep should begin before then.
 One important step is creating a hurricane evacuation plan for you and your family.
-Knowing what to do before the storm hits can help you weather the storm safely.
+Knowing what to do before the hurricane hits can help you survive a storm safely.

 Where should you go during a hurricane?